fwmechanic/k_edit/README.md

 ## Platform-specific Notes

-### CentOS >= 7
+### CentOS 7

  * K build fails on CentOS 7.2.1511 because its default Boost version is 1.53, whose boost::string_ref contains a compile-breaking bug (yes, in the library .h file itself).
-    * _Hacky workaround_: in my experience, K built on Ubuntu 14.04 will run on CentOS 7.2.1511 (on any Linux system, the non-static-linked K prerequisites (ncurses*, pcre) have inevitably already been installed).
+    * _Hacky workaround_: in my experience, K built on Ubuntu 14.04 runs flawlessly on CentOS 7.2.1511
+       * the non-static-linked K prerequisites (`ncurses*`, `pthread`, `pcre`) having inevitably already been installed on any Linux system.

 ### Windows

-  * The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and no longer available from nuwen.net.
+  * The last [nuwen.net MinGW release](http://nuwen.net/mingw.html) (w/GCC 4.8.1) that builds 32-bit targets, 10.4 released 2013/08/01, is no longer available from nuwen.net.
 So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Windows platform is clearly x64 only.
   * The 64-bit build of K is relatively recent (first release 2014/02/09) but it's *mostly* working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads (these never occur with the 32-bit K); also these never occur with the x64 K running in Win 8.x (but targeting HD+ (1600x900) resolution); the only time I use Win7 is at work (I am one of seemingly few people who can look past the "Metro" UI of Win 8.x and find a core OS that is superior to Win7).
     * Update 2016/05: I haven't used K on high-res (WQHD or greater) monitors much lately, but haven't experienced this problem in recent memory (on Win 7, 8.1, or 10).